 Location: Hornet Village Building 200 - 1st floor.

-The Engineering Theme Community offers students a living environment that enhances their connection with the Engineering program at Kennesaw State University, in an engaged social setting.
-Students who choose the Engineering community have opportunities to connect with faculty, local business leaders and alumnae in the field of engineering, and proximity to peers for forming study groups.
-Residents work alongside Engineering faculty mentors and their Resident Assistants to engage in community activities that help them to develop both individually and as a group.
+The Engineering Community offers first-year students enrolled in an engineering major a living environment that enhances their connection with the Engineering program at Kennesaw State University, in an engaged social setting.
+Students who choose the Engineering community have opportunities to connect with faculty and alumnae in the field of engineering, and proximity to peers for forming study groups.

 Gaming - Marietta Campus